Concept 300 Bookshelf Speaker Pair with Stands

 - Isolation Base Suspension System prevents vibrations moving through the bottom of the speaker

-- Point 2 Point™ cabinet bracing eliminates unwanted energy and reduces distortion
+- P2P™ cabinet bracing eliminates unwanted energy and reduces distortion

 - 2 x Concept 300 Speakers

 - 1 x User Manual

 - 6 x Rubber Spike Covers

 |Crossover Frequency||2.5 kHz|